12 Must-Have Remote Work Tools For Productive Work

 1. Zight (formerly CloudApp)

-Zight (formerly CloudApp) is a revolutionary visual communication platform that brings a screen recorder , screen shot for mac and PC , webcam recording, GIF creation, and image annotation features securely to the cloud.
+Zight is a revolutionary visual communication and screen-sharing platform that brings a screen recorder, screenshot app, webcam recording, GIF creation, and image annotation features on Mac and Windows.

-When extra clarity is needed, Zight (formerly CloudApp)’s annotation feature can be used to add arrows, circles, text boxes and more to images and videos, directing attention to specific elements.
+When extra clarity is needed, Zight’s annotation feature can be used to add arrows, circles, text boxes and more to images and videos, directing attention to specific elements.

-Zight (formerly CloudApp) packs a powerful punch but is very easy to use.
-In just a few clicks you can create a screenshot or recording and have it automatically uploaded to your private Zight (formerly CloudApp) library.
-When you’re ready to send the content to a colleague, you can simply drag and drop it into your email, a Slack Chat, or a Trello Card.
+Zight packs a powerful punch but is very easy to use.
+In just a few clicks you can create a screenshot or recording and have it automatically uploaded to your private Zight library.
+When you’re ready to send the content to a colleague, you can simply drag and drop it into your email, Slack Chat, or Trello Card.

-Zight (formerly CloudApp) is free to use and useful for remote teams when speed and clarity are needed.
+Zight is free to use and useful for remote teams when speed and clarity are needed.
 Download it today and see for yourself!

 2. Slack